Version Publication

 Section titled “Governance invariants”- Publication is operator-triggered, not enshrinement-triggered.
 Rules enshrine one at a time through the reviewer surface and accumulate in the world-model’s working state; an operator decides when to cut a new version per evolution-loop / Versioning and Release.

-wins; the other receives a clean conflict response.
-Mirrors the row-level serialization on
+one wins; the other receives a clean conflict response.
+Mirrors the row-level

 ApprovalDecisionand the world-model authoring surfaces. - The publish-version mutate API is idempotent on

 (operator_id, correlation_id).
-A re-issued request with the same correlation ID returns the original outcome; the dedup anchor is recorded on the correspondingworld_authoring_auditrow. - Prior versions are non-destructively retained.
-Historical
+A re-issued request with the same correlation ID returns the original outcome; the dedup anchor is recorded on the correspondingWorldAuthoringAuditrow. - Prior versions are non-destructively retained.
+Historical World Model Cards remain valid content after a new version is published per ADR-026; no retroactive card mutation, no automatic recertification.
+Action modules in the module store are immutable and addressed by content hash; superseded versions remain queryable indefinitely.

 Audit trail